fuwu99/primrose-pokemeow/README.md

 - **GPU**: Optional, will obv boost captcha solving speed (not needed tbh).

 ## How can I get it?
 First of all, it isn't free.
 You can purchase each part of the bot separately, or buy from bundles for reduced price. **The captcha solver is NOT included in individual purchases**.
 See `Pricing`.
-Please contact our sales manager [Facebook Profile](https://www.facebook.com/profile.php?id=100077970695827&mibextid=ZbWKwL) if you're interested in purchasing!
+Please contact me [Facebook Profile]([https://www.facebook.com/profile.php?id=100077970695827&mibextid=ZbWKwL](https://www.facebook.com/profile.php?id=100075024516185)) if you're interested in purchasing!

 ## Pricing (BEING CHANGED)